Soraiya11-7/Soraiya11-7/README.md

 ###
 <p className="text-lg mb-8">
- I am a passionate developer specializing in front-end development with React, JavaScript, and Tailwind CSS.
+ I am a passionate MERN Stack developer specializing in front-end development with React, JavaScript, and Tailwind CSS.
 I believe in continuous learning and enjoy working on challenging projects.
 In my free time, I like reading religious books and solving puzzles, which help me stay balanced and inspired.
 I am always eager to explore new technologies and improve my craft.
 </p>

  :zap: **Current Activities:**